sedos-project/organization/docs/visitor/model/results.md

 In the following, the energy flow of the primary/secondary inputs between the different categories is to be illustrated with the help of Sankey diagrams.
 As before, the years 2021, 2030 and 2050 are considered in order to be able to recognize a development over the years.

-Here, too, it can be observed that the demand of hydrogen has increased significantly over the years and plays an especially important role in the steel sector.

 [//]: # (the following diagrams: sankey_pri-sec-flow_to_category and then select the respective year)